 Picture the command tent of a Roman general on campaign, his subordinate officers gathered for a briefing.
 It’s difficult to imagine this scene without a map being present somewhere; how else is the general to explain his plans?
 Perhaps the map is drawn on a scroll, unrolled upon the table.
 Perhaps it’s much larger, and fixed to a frame – the general maybe has a stick, to point out the important details… Maps are so much part of our idea of strategic and tactical planning, it’s hard to see how an army could have operated without them.

 And yet, the Romans apparently did just that for a large part of their history.
 The Latin language has no word for what we would consider an accurate scale map – mappa just means a sort of posh table napkin.
 Ancient literature has several examples of Romans – even high ranking ones – becoming completely lost while trying to get from one place to another, and having to rely on local guides.
-In one instance, Julius Caesar lost track of his army while trying to find his way around Gaul.
+In one instance, shortly before his famous crossing of the Rubicon, Julius Caesar lost track of his army while travelling by night.

 But this did not mean that Romans had no conception of the shape of the world around them.
 Far from it – late Roman mosaics from Ammaedara in North Africa and Madaba in modern Jordan show large-scale pictorial landscapes with the coastlines and the names of the cities gorgeously illustrated.
 But these landscapes are not maps – they are decorative rather than functional.
 Nobody could navigate their way around the islands of the Mediterranean using the Ammaedara map – for a start, some of islands appear more than once!